gedefili/azure-naming/docs/usage.md

 ```

 > ℹ️ The `summary` field is populated when the active naming rule defines a summary template; otherwise it is `null`.
-> 📌 This example reflects the built-in `USStrictRuleProvider` (`providers.us_rules`) layered on top of the default rule set.
-If you register a custom naming rule provider the returned fields may differ.
+> 📌 This example reflects the optional `rules/us_strict.json` overlay layered on top of the default rule set.
+If you register a custom naming rule provider or supply additional overlays the returned fields may differ.

 This endpoint is RBAC-protected and requires the `contributor` role or higher.
 The sync process populates `ResourceType` (canonical underscore format) and `FullName` (human-readable with spaces) so that the pluggable slug providers can resolve either input style.